cilantroh20/movieproject/README.md

 If you need further assitance, i would take a look at the [Programming Foundation with Python](https://www.udacity.com/course/viewer#!/c-ud036-nd/l-990110642/m-3625658739), lesson 3a,  a class that Udacity offers.

+##License

+Feel free to play with this code any way that you like!